FAQ

 General Queries

-How hot does a fire pit get?
+How hot does a Paloform fire pit get?

 Natural gas and propane fire pits can produce flame temperatures that go over 1000°C. However, the amount of heat you feel is determined by the size of the flame and your proximity to it.
 This is described in North America in units of BTU (British Thermal Units) and in Europe and other countries where the metric system is used in kW (kilowatts).